slogsdon/slogsdon.com/source/_posts/2017-01-21-asp-dotnet-core-webapi-in-azure-app-service.md

 }
 ```

 *Update 03 February 2017*: Moving your project files to `src` does not seem to be a hard requirement.
-Dan Clark pointed this out to me [via Twitter](https://twitter.com/dracan/status/827406653754531840), stating the following `global.json` file should work as well:
+Dan Clarke pointed this out to me [via Twitter](https://twitter.com/dracan/status/827406653754531840), stating the following `global.json` file should work as well:

 ```json
 {